Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 – GGT: 3-60 IU/L

-Monitoring these enzyme levels through regular testing can provide valuable insights into liver health and guide decisions regarding anabolic steroid use.
+Monitoring these enzyme levels through regular fatty liver blood tests can provide valuable insights into liver health and guide decisions regarding anabolic steroid use.

-**Laboratory tests may vary, so it is important to understand the normal ranges for different enzymes and proteins in the body.
+**Laboratory fatty liver blood test may vary, so it is important to understand the normal ranges for different enzymes and proteins in the body.
 Here are the typical ranges for some common liver function tests:**

 – ALT: 7 to 55 U/L